 I would like to coach at international level where can I find such opportunities?

-To support the sustainable development of Netball, INF strongly encourages anyone taking up the role of coaching an international squad to also consider their wider role.
+To support the sustainable development of Netball, World Netball strongly encourages anyone taking up the role of coaching an international squad to also consider their wider role.
 This may include supporting the development of performance coaches within that country and helping the National Netball Association to put in place a long-term performance plan

 We have a series of coaching resources including a Foundation Level Coaching Manual which you may download free of charge: